 For S1 competitors, a crash helmet (the inner helmet), fully covering the athlete's head is obligatory and must be fitted with a face protector.
-It must be fastened solidly with a chinstrap and safety-buckle .
+It must be fastened solidly with a chinstrap and safety-buckle.
+The safety buckle system of the helmet must be micrometric, with a metal click system or a double ring.
+It must not be a buckle system made of plastic only.
 The crash helmet and the head must be separated with foam no less than 0.5 cm thick (under natural pressure).
 Additional neck and face protection may be added (the outer helmet), but must not have any dangerous protuberances, and must separate from the basic protective helmet in the event of a fall.
 This will normally be effected by use of 2 or more frangible plastic screws or with points of glue to hold the 2 parts together.
 It may not exceed 40 cm in any dimension (the 'circle test'), including padding and flexible seals.
 It must not weigh more than 2kg in toto (both inner and outer).

-Competitors may use inner helmets conforming to CE 1077 standards and fitted with an approved outer-helmet fixation system accompanied by a maker's certificate.
+Competitors may use inner helmets based on CE 1077 standards and fitted with an approved outer-helmet fixation system.
 In the case of such helmets, the "circle test" is increased to 48 cm in diameter.